-MLFC has been recently awarded several research studies for patients.
+MLFC has been awarded many research studies for patients.
 Discounted fertility medication and some free lab services are available for patients who qualify for certain studies.

 Eeva: The Early Embryo Viability Assessment Test, is a test to be used by IVF laboratories to analyze early embryo development.
 At the heart of the Eeva System is software that was designed to assess critical differences in early embryo growth and determine an embryo’s viability and the potential for further development.The Eeva Test was developed based on landmark research conducted at Stanford University1 which discovered that early embryo growth events can predict embryo development and reflect the underlying health of the embryo.